cyberjug/website/docs/cyberland/cyberland2020_speaker.md

 Q: Should I answer questions in the middle or at the end of the talk?
 A: As you wish.
 Your host will put questions from the audience continually to Q&A where you can have a look when you like.

-Q: How can I interact with the audience after the talk?
+Q: How can I interact with the audience after the talk and the discussion?
-A: This as still to be defined.
-At mininum, we'll refer to Slack (see top), where you can meet participiants (if they want).
+A: Yes, we use Slack for this.

 Q: Do you publish my recording on YouTube?
 A: Yes, we'll publish the recording IF you allow us to.
 The channel will be either the CyberJUG channel or the iJUG channel (yet to be defined)